 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Home owners frequently complain about unsightly or derelict housing which affects the value of their homes.
-The properties are usually privately owned and may or may not be occupied.
-Home owners ask what rights they have in relation to these properties and what the duties of local authorities might be.
+Homeowners frequently complain about unsightly or derelict housing which affects the value of their homes.
+Properties are usually privately owned and may or may not be occupied.
+Homeowners ask what rights they have in relation to these properties and what the duties of local authorities might be.

-As a rule, there is no general duty on home owners to maintain their properties and gardens to a specific standard.
-Neighbours cannot force someone to cut their lawn or carry out external paintwork.
-Exceptions to this rule may apply in certain cases where the properties are part of an estate management scheme.
+There is no general duty on homeowners to maintain their properties and gardens to a specific standard.
+Neighbours cannot force someone to cut their lawn or paint.
+Exceptions may apply in certain cases where properties are part of an estate management scheme.

 Information on how to trace ownership of land or property can be found in this Library briefing paper: Tracing ownership of property or land.